GOP seeks to eliminate Pentagon’s chief diversity officer; Dems react with fury

 “If you believe there’s no bigotry in [minority] groups and that the history against those groups has no impact on the society we have today, then you’re utterly clueless,” said Rep. Adam Smith (D-Wash.), the ranking member on the committee.

-Rep. Mike Waltz (R-Fla.) introduced an amendment to ban funding for the teaching of critical race theory within the military’s service academies, setting off yet another round of debate that had little to do with defense.
+Rep. Mike Waltz (R-Fla.) introduced an amendment to ban funding for the teaching of critical race theory — an academic framework evaluating U.S. history through the lens of racism that has become a political catch-all buzzword for any race-related teaching — within the military’s service academies, setting off yet another round of debate that had little to do with defense.

 Both sides, however, agreed that the divide over culture issues was a distraction from addressing national security needs.